hanlongfu/discrete_mathematics/README.md

 - 5.3 - Recursive Definitions and Structural Induction

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- 5th edition:
 	- 5.4 - Strong Mathematical Induction and the Well-Ordering principle for the Integers
 	- **Optionally**:
 		- 5.5 - Application: Correctness of Algorithms
+- 3rd edition:
+	- 4.4 - Strong Mathematical Induction and the Well-Ordering principle
+	- **Optionally**:
+		- 4.5 - Application: Correctness of Algorithms

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - same as [[#6 2 - Induction Examples]]